hampuslavin/go-expect/README.md

 ## Motivation

-I use it for my hobby projects that do not have such high demands on being able to test everything.

 Writing an assertion library is a great way to start learning a language, which I'm currently doing with go.
 I really enjoy writing tests in [jest](https://github.com/facebook/jest) and thought it would be nice to have something similar for my go projects.

+I use this for hobby projects that do not have such high demands on being able to test everything.

 ## Installation